JasonAvina/email_automation_bot/README.md

 # Equipment Reminder Bot

-This bot reads an Excel file of equipment checkouts and emails professors if their items are overdue.
+This bot reads an Excel file of equipment checkouts and emails customers if their items are overdue.

 # Structure